LinkedIn Growth Hacks

 • Just create a campaign with SalesRobot and import your leads.

-You have the option to directly import your leads from your CSV file, Sales navigator or a LinkedIn search, and even from any lookalike prospects.
+You have the option to directly import your leads from your CSV file, Sales navigator or a LinkedIn search, and Add all Post Commenters.

 Just enable the “Premium Only” option, and SalesRobot will automatically start targeting premium profiles.